Top tips on how to choose a painting holiday

 Is a work-alongside painting holiday with no teaching ideal for you?

-What media do your normally paint with – oil, watercolour, gouache, pastels, acrylics or mixed media?
+What media do your normally paint with – oil painting holidays, watercolour, gouache, pastels, acrylics or mixed media?

 What subject matter do you like painting – architecture, landscape, portrait, animals, still life?